isomerpages/moe-kuochuanprespri/_achievements/Achievements 2022.md

 |---|---|
 | 1ST INTERNATIONAL SPEAR – SENIOR GIRLS<br>        Elin Tham (6G) | 2nd position  |
 | 5-DUAN SWORD – SENIOR GIRLS<br>        Elin Tham (6G)    | 2nd position  |

+**15th Singapore Open Artistic Swimming Championship 2021**

+The Singapore Swimming Association recently held the 15th Singapore Open Artistic Championship 2021 as a virtual competition owing to the global COVID-19 pandemic.
+The webcast of the event was held on 11 Dec 2021 and showcased the respective athletes’ routines as well as the final scores given by the judges.
+We are delighted to share that **Emma Foo Hui Han (4B,** **2021)** participated in the 10 & Under Duet Free category and was awarded the **Bronze Medal**.
+Well done, Emma for your wonderful achievement!

+**2nd Letter of Appreciation from the Children’s Cancer Foundation (CCF)**

+We are delighted that on 02 Dec 2021, our pupil **Charlotte Chew Jen Ee (5B,** **2021)** was presented with a letter of appreciation from the CCF for her generosity in giving and making a difference to the children and families affected by childhood cancer.
+Previously, Charlotte initiated a bake sale and donated all the earnings to the CCF.
+She has also supported the ACRES (Animal Concerns Research & Education Society) and raised funds for the society.
+Thank you for showing our school value of Amazing Love, Charlotte!